 Angels Flight, sometimes spelled “Angel’s Flight,” is a 300 ft. funicular railway (from the Latin funiculus, which means ‘a thin rope or cord’).
 It consists of two alternating cars on a 33-degree incline and carries travelers up and down Bunker Hill, from Olive Street to Hill Street.
 It has a long and complex history: from its original location off of 3rd Street at the onset of the 20th century, to its eventual removal in May 1969—one year before the release of “L.A.
 (My Town)”—to its reconstruction 27 years later in February 1996, one half-block south of the inaugural site.

 Now, 50 years after the dismantling of the railway and nearly 120 years after its initial completion, Angels Flight is still an integral part of LA’s topography.

-I just so happened to be downtown last month, with no plans whatsoever other than to help my girlfriend carpool to the area for an appointment near the Museum of Contemporary Art—which, little did I know, happens to be ensconced at the center of Bunker Hill—between the Wells Fargo Center and the Walt Disney Concert Hall.
-At first, I wanted to enter a high-rise to get a few good shots of the landscape from above, but after three unsuccessful attempts at entering surrounding buildings, I found myself wandering out the backside of the plaza with my tail between my legs.
+I just so happened to be downtown last month, with no plans whatsoever other than to use my new camera and help my girlfriend carpool to the area for an appointment near the Museum of Contemporary Art—which, little did I know, happens to be ensconced at the center of Bunker Hill—between the Wells Fargo Center and the Walt Disney Concert Hall.
+At first, I wanted to enter a high-rise to take a few pictures of the landscape from above, but after three unsuccessful attempts at entering surrounding buildings, I found myself wandering out the backside of the plaza with my tail between my legs.

 My heart skipped a beat as I fumbled with my camera bag; suddenly, there was purpose in my step as I made my way over to the upper station.
 It may sound cliche, but the moment was truly surreal, as taking a ride down Bunker Hill in the wintery sunshine-smile of LA was not on my agenda.